Four-part Educational Program

 To fulfill its mission, UNM-Valencia offers five types of educational programs:

-- Certificates and/or Associate of Arts or Associate of Science degrees are offered in the fields of business administration, criminology, early childhood multi-cultural education, education, general science, health education, integrative studies, liberal arts, mathematics, nursing, pre-engineering, and studio art.
+- Certificates and/or Associate of Arts or Associate of Science degrees are offered in the fields of art studio, business administration, criminology, early childhood multi-cultural education, education, general science, health education, integrative studies, liberal arts, mathematics, nursing, and pre-engineering.
 Credits in the general science program can be applied to bachelor degree programs in nursing, dental hygiene, radiography, nuclear medicine imaging, physical therapy, and physician’s assistant at UNM-Main.
 Most of the credits earned for these degrees can be transferred to UNM-Main or to most other four-year colleges and universities.

 - The Small Business Development Center Program, established as a service to the county’s small businesses, provides individual counseling, training workshops, and seminars, a resource center with books and computer databases, and a referral service for professional support.
 This program also offers certification to businesses and individuals upon completion of entrepreneurship courses.

 As a branch community college of UNM-Main, UNM-Valencia is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Secondary Schools.

 Operating Agreement and Funding